Related:

 - Mexico’s

-in prostitution, with tourist destinations being among those areas with
+engaged in prostitution, with tourist destinations being among those

 the highest number.